Would you like to analyse and improve the possibilities of deafblind people? Then this is the programme for you.

 How did you end up in this specific field?
 I think I started to become interested in children with disabilities when I was quite young and I worked as a volunteer at a summer camp.
 At this camp, there were children with disabilities.
 I was so fascinated by them and thought this could be a topic for me to explore.
 That was a reason for me to follow a degree programme in Special Education.
 During my degree, I did an internship in the field of intellectual disabilities.
 This is the field that I am most interested in because I like investigating complex problems.
 I also came into contact with people with multiple disabilities, such as vision and hearing impairments.
 I was fascinated by that!
 After I graduated, I began working at an organization [name?] to gain some work experience.
 They managed accommodation for people with congenital deafblindness.
 I saw this combination and was fascinated by it, so chose to focus on this group.
 As soon as I began working there as a professional, I immediately started to research the topic because I was so interested in it.
 At a certain point, the Master’s track in Deafblindness was established in Groningen and I was lucky that my workplace allowed me to enroll for it.
 I became acquainted with Professor Marleen Janssen and, later on, I was able to do a PhD with her as my supervisor.
 After that, I started working as an assistant professor.

-can students expect from this track?
+What can students expect from

 Master’s track in Deafblindness is unique.
 We possess an